waylonggggg/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding a student: `create_s`

-Adds a person to the address book.
+Adds a student to the list of students.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `create_s n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
 </box>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `create_s n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all students in the address book.

 Format: `list`

-### Editing a person : `edit`
+### Editing a student : `edit_s`

 Edits an existing person in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG] [c/CCA]…​`
+Format: `edit_s INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/CCA]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags/CCAs, the existing tags/CCAs of the person will be removed i.e adding of tags/CCAs is not cumulative.
+* When editing CCAs, the existing CCAs of the person will be removed i.e adding of CCAs is not cumulative.
-* You can remove all the person’s tags or CCAs by typing `t/` or `c/` respectively without specifying any tags/CCAs after it.
+* You can remove all the person’s CCAs by typing `c/` without specifying any CCAs after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit_s 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit_s 2 n/Betsy Crower c/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing CCAs.
-*  `edit 4 c/` Clears all CCAs of the 4th person.
+*  `edit_s 4 c/` Clears all CCAs of the 4th person.
-*  `edit 3 c/football, tennis, badminton` Updates the 3rd person’s CCAs to football, tennis, and badminton, replacing any existing CCAs.
+*  `edit_s 3 c/football, tennis, badminton` Updates the 3rd person’s CCAs to football, tennis, and badminton, replacing any existing CCAs.

-### Locating persons by name: `find`
+### Locating students by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`